jxes993409/2022-Spring-Advanced-Digita-Signal-Processing/Final_Project/Prime_Factor_FFT/README.md

 ```bash =
 $ make do
 ```
-* Type `make clean` to clean the execute file and object file
+* Type `make clean` to delete the execute file and object file
 ```bash =
 $ make clean
 ```